 After doing plenty of canyoning, my definition of it has changed significantly.
-I use to think it was only when you we're going down an actual slot canyon, like in the blue mountains but now a days, I consider abseiling down waterfalls and creeks canyoning like most others do.
+I use to think it was only when you we're going down an actual slot canyon, like in the Blue Mountains but now a days, I consider abseiling down waterfalls and creeks canyoning like most others do.

-There are several places around Townsville to go canyoning and many people don't know about it.
+There are several places around Townsville to go canyoning that many people don't know about it.
 Several of the creeks around Townsville have been bolted where there are no safe natural anchors to rappel from.

 Here's my top 6 favourite canyoning places to explore around Townsville: